 In Your Backpack: Snowshoeing is hiking on snow, so carry the same essentials that you take hiking including raingear, extra layers of warm clothing, matches and firestarter, map and compass, hat and gloves, sunglasses and sunscreen, first-aid supplies, gear-repair items, and food and water.
 Advanced snowshoers visiting potential avalanche terrain should also carry transceivers, snow shovels, and avalanche probes.

 Etiquette: Snowshoeing is an increasingly popular activity, though not without conflict.
 Snowshoeing is permitted on all ski trails but snowshoers are requested not to walk in the same tracks used by skiers.
 On steep grades, snowshoers should keep in mind that skiers have the right-of-way.
 Do your best to move to one side and allow skiers to pass.

 Permits: Depending on where you go, you may need a Northwest Forest Pass,

 a National Parks Pass or a Sno-Park permit.
 This winter, Sno-Park permits will be available for purchase online at www.parks.wa.gov/winter beginning November 1.
 Stay safe, have fun, and let us know what you find by filing a trip report on WTA’s website.
 Visit WTA’s website for more snowshoeing tips, plus contact information

 This article was originally published 12/27/10 by WenOut staff.

 Editor’s Note: This article appeared in the November-December issue of Washington Trails Magazine.
-This is a good monthly magazine packed with useful information for Washington residents.
-The magazine is put out by the Washington Trails Association, an excellent organization that anyone who uses trails around the state should consider joining and supporting.
-To make this article more useful to local snowshoers, we’ve added comments here and there (in italics) to make highlight resources that will help you enjoy snowshoeing in Central Washington.
+We edited the original story for improved accuracy and to make the information more appropriate to Central Washington snowshoers.
+The magazine is put out by the Washington Trails Association, an organization that anyone who uses trails around the state should consider joining and supporting.
+To make this article more useful to local snowshoers, we’ve also added comments (in italics) to help you better enjoy snowshoeing in Central Washington.